 Today, we more naturally weave tender moments throughout the day.
-She doesn't need me for forty-five minutes at night anymore.
-But when I think about how this tapestry of sweet relationship was formed, I can trace it back only as far as just over a year ago when I crept into her room and began braiding hair and weaving hearts.
+She doesn't need me forty-five minutes at night anymore.
+But when I think about how this tapestry of a sweet relationship was formed, I can trace it back only as far as just over a year ago when I crept into her room and we began braiding hair and weaving hearts.

 I didn't know it at the time how necessary this habit would be, but I pray with all of my heart now that this dependency will continue to be a safe haven of treasured moments interwoven throughout her growing years.